lsu-ddem/LSU-Pathways-Main/content/project/High School/index.md

 <br>

 Looking for a grant for supplies for your classroom?
 Follow the <a href ="https://www.lsu.edu/caincenter/programs/qsm.php" target ="_blank"> link here </a> for the QSM Grant.
+Want more tips and tricks for writing classroom grants?
+Please watch <a href="https://youtu.be/1CnIutnGtTE" target="_blank">this video</a> to learn about other classroom supply grant opportunities.
 <br>